alokstha1/wp-post-store-locator/readme.txt

 * Can handle multiple stores in each individual posts.
 * Select language suitable for users that appears in map and driving directions.
 * Set map regions so that the map appears around you area.
-* Shortcode to show the stores and search form [aka-stores].
+* Shortcode to show the stores and search form [slwp-stores].
 * Get directional view control.
 * Show map type and control it on your desire.
 * Autocomplete on location search.